AMLS-PRG/AtomML-Course/module-5/01-Preparing-training-data/README.md

 ##################################Crystalline Si - Random perturbations##################################

-Now that you have generated a set of atomic configurations from the exploration step, the next step is to label these configurations, i.e., calculate energies and forces using DFT.
+You have generated a set of atomic configurations from the exploration step (1.
+Exploration), the next step is to label these configurations, i.e., calculate energies and forces using DFT.
 The following `job.sh` bash script executes Quantum Espresso on the 100 input files that we just created by performing SCF DFT calculation for each frame to evaluate the forces and energy:
+##***If you're already familiar with DFT calculations, feel free to skip this section.***##
 ```shell
 conda deactivate
 export PW=/home/deepmd23admin/Softwares/QuantumEspresso/q-e-qe-7.0/bin/pw.x